hkdb/cpdf/README.md

 This way, you can be in any directory and run this script to compress any pdf file without specifying the full path.

+## Disclaimer

+This application is maintained by volunteers and in no way do the maintainers make any guarantees.
+Please use at your own risk!

 ## Recognition

 Many thanks to Dr. Haggen So for sharing the following link that inspired me to write this script: